Booklets

 Conjecture.
 Let $f$ be a non-constant entire function with hyper-order $\rho_{2}(f) \not\in \mathbb{N}\cup \{\infty\}$.
 If $f$ and $f'$ share a finite value $\alpha$ CM, resp. a suitable meromorphic function $\alpha$, then there exists $ c \in \mathbb{C}\setminus\{0\}$ such that $$ \frac{f'-\alpha}{f-\alpha}=c. $$

 The conjecture holds in a number of special situations as described in a survey paper by Lahiri.
 In this talk, we show a fairly general situation, where this conjecture fails.
+Joint work with A. El Farissi, R. Dida, M. A. Zemirni.

 09:50 – 10:20